aws-samples/amazon-api-gateway-header-based-versioning/README.md

   <img src="docs/api_test_output_error.png" alt="Amazon API Gateway Endpoint No Header Test Output" />
 </p>

-Response shows that Lambda@Edge validated the request and raised an error to inform us that our request did not have a valid header.
+The response shows that Lambda@Edge validated the request and raised an error to inform us that the request did not have a valid header.

 ---------------
 ### Mitigate the latency
 ---------------

-In this solution Lambda@Edge requires to read API version mappings data from the DynamoDB table.
+In this solution, Lambda@Edge reads the API version mappings data from the DynamoDB table.
 Accessing external data at the edge can cause additional latency to the request.
 In order to mitigate the latency, solution uses following methods:

-1. Cache data in Lambda@Edge Memory: As our data is very unlikely to change across many Lambda@Edge invocations, Lambda@Edge caches API versions mapping data in the memory for a certain period of time.
+1. Cache data in Lambda@Edge Memory: As data is very unlikely to change across many Lambda@Edge invocations, Lambda@Edge caches API versions mapping data in the memory for a certain period of time.
 It reduces latency by avoiding an external network call for each individual request.
 2. Use [Amazon DynamoDB global table](https://aws.amazon.com/dynamodb/global-tables/): It brings data closer to the Amazon CloudFront distribution and Lambda@Edge and reduces external network call latency.

 ---------------